Department of Oral and Craniofacial Sciences - Interdisciplinary Ph.D. Program

 The Interdisciplinary Ph.D. program is composed of a significant supervised research effort along with courses in areas such as dental biomaterials, research design, clinical research methodology, statistics, grant writing, biochemistry, proteomics, genomics, histology, and pathology.
 The primary didactic effort will be in oral biology (biomaterials/bioengineering of biological tissues and replacements, mineralized tissue biology, or translational/clinical research) and the student will select a secondary area of concentration from other Interdisciplinary Ph.D. discipline(s).

-The course requirements for the IPhD are not predetermined, but rather are formulated by the student in consultation with the Oral and Craniofacial Sciences Director of Graduate Research Programs and the doctoral faculty who will serve on their supervisory committee.
+The course requirements for the IPhD are not predetermined, but rather are formulated by the student in consultation with the Director of Oral and Craniofacial Sciences Graduate Programs and the doctoral faculty who will serve on their supervisory committee.
 The developed program of study will meet the student's individual needs and research interests, satisfy discipline-specific requirements, and assure upon graduation that students are able to:

 - Demonstrate appropriate depth and breadth of knowledge in their disciplines